gunitinug/babyrus/README.md

 These define external app to use for each extension.
 Make sure you have all of the apps installed.
 The script will exit if they are not found.

 ## Attention
-If you change `DEFAULT_VIEWER` variable to soemthing other than evince then you need to tweak this code block:
+If you change `DEFAULT_VIEWER` variable to soemthing other than evince then you may need to tweak this code block:

 ```bash
 open_evince() {